mdhender/ottomap/README.md

 > WARNING: Please don't make changes your original turn report (the `.DOCX` file).
 > You may not be able to revert back to the original file.

+## License
+OttoMap is licensed under version 3 of the GNU Affero General Public License.

+OttoMap is built using packages that have different licenses.
+All of these packages must be used in accordance with their original licenses;
+including them in this application does not change their license terms to the AGPLv3.

+Please see the individual packages for their license terms.

 ## Grids and the Big Map
 The big map is divided into 676 grids arranged in 26 columns and 26 rows.